hydrogen-css/hydrogen/README.md

 Hydrogen is a utility-first styling tool for creating web interfaces without writing CSS.

-It leverages data-attributes to allow the styling of elements right in your markup, rather than creating your own classes.
+It leverages data-attributes to allow the styling of elements, media queries, states, and dark mode right in your markup.
 Hydrogen offers a comprehensive library of tools and configurations for easy, seamless development.
-When you're ready to publish your project, it then processes your markup and creates a custom CSS file that contains only the code you've used, reducing its own footprint.
+Hydrogen processes your markup and creates a custom CSS file that contains only the code you've used, reducing its own footprint.

 [Visit the documentation website for details.](https://hydrogen.design)